mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 THE FLAG OF VRAYNE
 The flag is a horizontal duotone gradient with the upper section being ivory and the lower teal.
-In the centre lays an emblem of a human hand holding a golden goblet, raising it to the sky.
+In the center lays an emblem of a human hand holding a golden goblet, raising it to the sky.
 The goblet is a depiction of those used in religious ceremonies on the sparsely populated planet, specifically in fertility rites.